MoeinSorkhei/Annotation/README.md

  As soon as you start the first session, the `output` folder will be created.

 * Splitting the sorted list to bins needed for sorting train data:
-`python main.py --annotator [YourName] --session_name split --n_bins [NumBins]`
+`python main.py --annotator [YourName] --session_name split --n_bins 12`
- After running this command, you should see the files containing images in different bins.
+ After running this command, you should see the files containing image names in 12 bins.
 The files are named like `bin_0.txt`, `bin_1.txt` etc. and are located in the `output` folder.

 * Starting a session for rating train images: